bruceweir/neural-network-genetic-algorithm/README.md

 You can set your network parameter choices by editing network_layer_options.py.

-You can also choose whether to use the MNIST or CIFAR10 datasets.
+You can choose whether to use the MNIST or CIFAR10 datasets.
 Simply set `-dataset` switch to either `mnist` or `cifar10`.
-You can also use your own datasets by following the structure of the get_mnist() or get_cifar10() functions.
+You can also use your own datasets by using the --training_data and --test_data switches and following the instructions in the get_dataset_from_file() method in train.py.